• Skip to primary navigation

 Notes

-• Butter can be substituted with coconut oil.
+• Fat sub: Butter can be substituted with coconut oil.

-• Brown sugar can be substituted with granulated sugar (although I prefer the caramelized flavor from using brown sugar).
+• Sugar sub: Brown sugar can be substituted with granulated sugar (although I prefer the caramelized flavor from using brown sugar).

-• If using pumpkin seeds freshly carved from a pumpkin, first rinse and dry your pumpkin seeds completely.
-Fresh pumpkin seeds will need to air dry on a baking sheet for 24 hours to dry completely.
+• Fresh seeds?
+If using pumpkin seeds freshly carved from a pumpkin, first rinse and dry your pumpkin seeds completely.
+Fresh pumpkin seeds need to air dry on a baking sheet for 24 hours.

-• This recipe works for whole or shelled pumpkin seeds/pepitas.
+• Whole or shelled?
+This recipe works for whole or shelled pumpkin seeds/pepitas.
 If using shelled pumpkin seeds, start checking after 10 minutes of baking.
 They will take much less time to bake since they are smaller.

 Nutrition Estimate